blockwatch-cc/tezos-api/content/explorer.md

 `is_orphan` *bool*       | Flag indicating whether this operation was orphaned (not included in any block).
 `is_batch` *bool*        | Flag indicating if this operation is part of a batch operation list.
 `batch_volume` *money*   | Total amount transferred in a batch operation list.
 Only available of the first operation of a batch list and only when any transfers happened.
+`metadata` *object*      | Use `meta=1` to embed optional account metadata for sender, receiver, delegate, creator.
+May be empty if no account has metadata defined.

 ### List of supported operation types